FIRE Student Network Conference

 - Students must attend the full conference to be eligible for a travel reimbursement.

-- We welcome all current students at American colleges and universities, including graduate students and incoming freshmen.
+- We welcome current students at U.S. colleges and universities, including graduate students and incoming freshmen.